neoforged/.github/primers/1.21.5/index.md

         - `getEffectBlendFactor` - Gets the blend factor of an applied mob effect.
         - `applyInput` - Applies the entity's input as its AI, typically for local players.
         - `INPUT_FRICTION` - The scalar to apply to the movements of the entity.
+- `net.minecraft.world.entity.npc.Villager#createDefaultVillagerData` - Returns the default type and profession of the villager to use when no data is set.
 - `net.minecraft.world.entity.player.Player#preventsBlockDrops` - Whether the player cannot drop any blocks on destruction.
 - `net.minecraft.world.item`
+    - `EitherHolder#key` - Returns the resource key of the held registry object.
     - `Item#STREAM_CODEC`
     - `ItemStack`
         - `MAP_CODEC`